Financial analysis

 Financial analysis (also known as financial statement analysis, accounting analysis, or analysis of finance) refers to an assessment of the viability, stability, and profitability of a business, sub-business, project or investment.

-It is performed by professionals who prepare reports using ratios and other techniques, that make use of information taken from financial statements and other reports.
-These reports are usually presented to top management as one of their bases in making business decisions.
+It is performed by professionals who prepare reports using ratios and other techniques that make use of information taken from financial statements and other reports.
+These reports are usually presented to top management as one of their bases for making business decisions.

 Financial analysis may determine if a business will: